I admit. I always have a hard time figuring out my openings.

 3. Use a PROLOGUE sparingly.

-When I was first querying The Preacher’s Bride, I had a prologue.
+When I was first querying my debut book, The Preacher’s Bride, I had a prologue.
 It was an exciting prologue (I thought!).
 But it wasn’t really necessary for the story.
 Truthfully, it wasn’t until I cut the prologue that industry professionals started showing an interest in the book.

 The lesson I learned was that most readers (including agents and editors) don’t want to wade through a prologue (which is often just an excuse to fit in backstory).